cpsughrue/gsoc_proposal/README.md

 The cache will comprise precompiled modules in the form of Clang AST files.
 Clang AST files contain a compressed bitstream of the AST and supporting data structures and can be chained to represent a project's dependency graph, making them a good fit for the build daemon.

-The precompiled modules will initially solely be stored on disk allowing all precompiled modules to be stored simultaneously on the majority of modern computers.[1]
+The precompiled modules will initially solely be stored on disk allowing all precompiled modules to be stored simultaneously on the majority of modern computers.
 To accommodate resource constrained systems a simple cache invalidator will be implemented.

 The cache invalidator will combine frequency based prioritization, time-to-live prioritization, and the dependency graph to determine which modules are saved.
 Everytime a module is built or used a new time-to-live will be calculated based on the following equations.